StrangeBeeCorp/docs/docs/flow/operations/logging.md

 ### The `temporal` service

-Semi-structured text.
+Structured JSON, in Temporal's own schema.
 Key events to watch for:

 * `workflow task timeout`: A workflow is stuck, with no worker polling
 * `history size limit exceeded`: A workflow accumulated too many events.
 See [Troubleshoot TheHive Flow](troubleshooting.md#temporal-and-workflows)